matthew-brett/barts-setup/barts_setup.md

    SWITCH.
 3. Check that there is a connection from the ETHERNET SWITCH to the MESH NODE.
-4. Check that there is a green light on the ETHERNET SWITCH corresponding to each COMPUTERISH Ethernet connection, and the NODE Ethernet connection:
+4. Check that there is a green light on the ETHERNET SWITCH corresponding to each COMPUTERISH Ethernet connection, and the NODE Ethernet connection.
+This tells you that the cable is carrying a live Ethernet connection.
 5. Unplug the power to the ETHERNET SWITCH.
 Wait a few seconds.
 Plug the power back in again.
-This should reset the IP addresses for the MACBOOK, the IPAD and the IPHONE 8.
+This should reset the IP addresses for all the COMPUTERISHES.

 ### Proclaim setup